kubernetes/ingress-nginx/docs/user-guide/configmap.md

 ## disable-ipv6-dns

-Disable IPV6 for nginx DNS reslover.
+Disable IPV6 for nginx DNS resolver.
 By default this is disabled.

 ## enable-underscores-in-headers